brendenlake/archive-CCM-site/retrieving_hw.md

-If you are using the university provided Jupyter instance rather than your own personal computer the homeworks will automatically download into a folder in your account called `materials-spring-19` each time you login to the instance.
+If you are using the university provided Jupyter instance rather than your own personal computer the homeworks will automatically download into a folder in your account called `course-materials` each time you login to the instance.

 If you are running your own Jupyter instance use the following instructions to download the homeworks.